15 Sep 2022

 Boards want skilled leaders who know how to build products and services that capture new data and deliver insights for customers.
-Such is the importance of data monetisation, that its security is a key item on the board agenda and the ‘Chief Privacy Officer’ is becoming a consideration for some companies in this space.
+Such is the importance of data monetization, that its security is a key item on the board agenda and the ‘Chief Privacy Officer’ is becoming a consideration for some companies in this space.

-Boards are looking for tech leaders who can think beyond the confines of just the IT function; who can implement ‘new’ technology, such as AI, and who collaborate and encourage input from across the organisation.
+Boards are looking for tech leaders who can think beyond the confines of just the IT function; who can implement ‘new’ technology, such as AI, and who collaborate and encourage input from across the organization.
 Both teams and individuals need to be tech-proficient and constantly learning.
 It is their responsibility to ensure tech skills capability is adequate and up to date.